bpiv400/eBay/README.md

-# eBay
-Replication files for "Optimal Bargaining on eBay".
+# Replication files for "Optimal Bargaining on eBay".

 Order of operations:
 1. Clone this repo.